MontrealCorpusTools/PolyglotDB/docs/source/tutorial_first_steps.rst

 Downloading the tutorial corpus
 ===============================

-The tutorial corpus used here is a version of the `LibriSpeech`_ test-clean subset, forced aligned with the `Montreal Forced Aligner`_ (`tutorial corpus download link`_).
-Extract the files to somewhere on your local machine.
+There are two tutorial corpora made available for usage with this tutorial.
+These are both subsets of the `LibriSpeech`_ test-clean dataset, forced aligned with the
+`Montreal Forced Aligner`_ (`tutorial corpus download link`_).
+One corpus contains dozens of speakers and 490MB of data.
+The other corpus is a subset with much less data (25MB) and just two speakers -- it is recommended to start with this corpus while you become accustomed to using polyglotdb, since some commands can take several minutes to run when applied to a large dataset.
+Results for running these commands are provided alongside the tutorial to provide a basis for expected results.

 .. _tutorial_import: